Julia Jordan BACP registered Counsellor

 - Work-related stress

-Some concessions are available please feel free to ask.
+Some concessions are available to make counselling more accessible for you please feel free to ask.

 I have evening and day sessions available and work at Fulcrum House.

 I am a member of BPA ( Bristol Psychotherapy Association) attending monthly talks and teaching of Counselling and Psychotherapy.
 Which along with my other courses and workshops which makes up my CPD (Continual Professional Development) keeps me up to date and informed and continually improving my work as a counsellor.

 Maps & Directions

 I have availability for daytime and evening sessions.
 I will always reply so if you don't hear back from me in 3 days please check your junk mail.

 Types of client